lucas-faget/lucas-faget/README.md

 # Lucas Faget

-Hello 🙌
+Hello !

 I am a junior web developer from France.
-💻 I am passionate about coding and web development. 🔍 I try to learn independently to improve my skills and exploring technologies to always be up to date on the latest technologies.
+I am passionate about coding and web development 💻.
+I try to learn independently to improve my skills and exploring technologies to always be up to date on the latest technologies 🔍.

 You are welcome to visit my website : [lucas-faget.com](https://www.lucas-faget.com).